 Samuel’s Death Certificate shows that at an inquest held on 19 April the Coroner, Edward Cragg, recorded that the cause of death was: “Accidentally thrown from his horse and the horse falling upon him, he died”.
 He was buried on the 21st April and now lies in Grave A 300, Section A, Ruskington Cemetery, Old Plot.

 Unfortunately, Samuel’s Grave site, see right, has no marker or headstone but its location is easily identifiable from the double grave [Graves 301 & 302 – Edmund and Eliza Kelley] on its left.

 It is also one of the nearest graves to the First World War Memorial to the Village’s War dead, bordering on the path between Plot A and the Old West Border.

 Footnote: As Samuel died about 1 month after his transfer to the Reserve, it was possible that he could qualify for an ‘official’ CWGC headstone.
 However, after consultation, it seems that as his death was accidental and not related to his War Service, he does not warrant such recognition.

-Private 2179 Charles START was born in the December quarter 1893.
-The 1911 Census shows he was working as an ‘Assistant Rope Maker’ – presumably to his Father.
+Trooper 2179 Charles START was born in the December quarter 1893.
+The 1911 Census shows he was working as an ‘Assistant Rope Maker’ – presumably to his father.
 He served with the Brigade Staff of the 1/1st Battalion, Lincolnshire Yeomanry.
 He later transferred – Pt.
 150146 Machine Gun Corps – and served until 2 April 1919.